Montana lawmaker fights on during 1st day of exile

 HELENA, Mont.
-(AP) — Montana Rep. Zooey Zephyr began her first day in legislative exile Thursday with renewed confidence that Republican lawmakers’ unprecedented vote to silence her has only amplified her message to constituents at home and others watching across the nation.
+(AP) — Montana transgender lawmaker Zooey Zephyr spent her first day in legislative exile Thursday relegated to a bench in a noisy hallway across from a snack bar outside the state House chambers where she is no longer allowed.

+Zephyr defiantly stayed put even after the Republican House speaker said she couldn’t be there and a House security officer threatened to move the bench where she had set up her laptop.
+She listened to debate and voted remotely from there, with a pink sticky note on the wall above her head with “Seat 31” written on it, her seat assignment in the house.

+Republicans had wanted Zephyr to participate from behind the doors of the House Minority’s offices a day after they voted to ban her from the House floor for the rest of the session, which ends early next week.

+People are also reading…

+As cameras snapped and espresso beans churned in a machine nearby, Zephyr and Democratic leaders promised she would remain in the public eye unless Republicans elected to further limit where she could go in the Capitol.

-“There are many more eyes on Montana now,” Zephyr said in an interview with The Associated Press.
+“There are many more eyes on Montana now,” Zephyr said.
 "But you do the same thing you’ve always done.
 You stand up in defense of your community and you ... stand for the principles that they elected you to stand for.”

-But some were not making it easy for her.
-Shortly after she set up her computer, on a couch across from the snack bar just outside the main chamber of the House, Speaker Mark Regier approached her and told her that she wasn’t permitted to work there.
-Republicans had wanted Zephyr to participate from behind the doors of the House Minority’s offices a day after they voted to ban her from the House floor for the rest of the session.
-At one point, the sergeant-at-arms threatened to move the couch, citing safety.

-People are also reading…

-The motion Republicans passed bans Zephyr from the House, the gallery and a waiting room, but not the public space in the hall where she set up.
+The motion Republicans passed bars Zephyr from the marble-pillared House, the gallery above it and a waiting room, but not the public space in the hall where she set up.
 Minority Leader Kim Abbott said the lawmaker would be voting there, within public view.
-Abbott said she told Regier that if he wanted to further restrict Zephyr's access, he could amend the motion.

-Reporters snapped photos of the legislator as she worked and a nearby espresso machine churned beans.
-Some lawmakers who wandered by to get a cup of coffee or enter the chamber greeted her cordially.
-Others stopped and gave her a hug.

-Zephyr was thrust into the national spotlight last week when she was prevented from speaking in the House after telling lawmakers backing a bill to ban gender-affirming medical care for minors that they would have blood on their hands.
+Zephyr was prevented from speaking in the House after telling lawmakers backing a bill to ban gender-affirming medical care for minors that they would have blood on their hands — a phrase that has been used recurrently by both Republicans and Democrats discussing the nation’s most polarizing issues.

-The Republican response to her comments, and her refusal to apologize for them as demanded, have transformed the lawmaker into a prominent figure in the nationwide battle for transgender rights and placed her at the center of the ongoing debate over the muffling of dissent in statehouses.
+The Republican response to her comments, and her refusal to apologize for them as demanded, have transformed Zephyr into a prominent figure in the nationwide battle for transgender rights and placed her at the center of the ongoing debate over the muffling of dissent in statehouses.

 The attention is a new phenomenon for Zephyr, a 34-year-old serving her first term representing a western Montana college town after being elected in November.

-She stood by the remarks even after House Speaker Matt Regier said they violated decorum rules and demanded that she apologize.

-"The Montana House will not be bullied,” Regier said this week.
-He said the only person preventing Zephyr from speaking was Zephyr herself.

-In her interview with the AP, Zephyr likened efforts to silence her to the decision by Tennessee lawmakers to expel two Black representatives for disrupting proceedings when they participated in a gun control protest after a school shooting in Nashville that killed three children and three adults.
+In her interview with the AP, Zephyr likened efforts to silence her to the decision by Tennessee lawmakers to expel two Black representatives for disrupting proceedings when they participated in a gun control protest after a school shooting in Nashville.
 The two were quickly reinstated.

-“That’s exactly what I’m talking about, is when young Black men stand up and say, ‘We have a gun violence problem in this country and you are failing to recognize it, you’re failing to take action on it,'” she said.

 Tennessee lawmakers not only rejected gun control laws, but by expelling the lawmakers they sent a message saying: “'Your voices shouldn’t be here.
 We’re going to send you away,'” Zephyr said.